COVID-19 Information

 • Mechanical Practice (MECH 1200)

-• Safety, Modernization And Alteration (SAFE 1200)
+• Safety, Modernization and Alteration (SAFE 1200)

 Co-operative Education (co-op)

 The best way to succeed in your field is to immerse yourself in it!
 Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work situations.
 Co-op is a model of education that integrates academic learning with workplace learning in fields relevant to our students’ academic and personal goals.
-Similar to an academic course, work terms are a mandatory component of this form of experiential learning.
+Similar to an academic course, work terms are a mandatory component to this form of experiential learning.

-View More
+View more

 Career Options